Twipped/CurvyAndTrans.com/posts/2018-07-30.0818.B34AEE/index.md

 ### Update: Six months post-op

 I cannot begin to express just how much an orchi has improved my own sense of self image and confidence with my body.
 This week I purchased my first swim suit bottom that does not have a skirt or any other mechanism of obscuring my crotch.
 After six months, my genitals have changed appearance so much that from most angles you cannot tell I still have a penis.
 It just looks like I've got an abnormally large clitoris and labia.
 Granted, a lot of that is because I'm fat and my FUPA obscures it all, but I don't care, I look like I have a vagina!
-My wife keeps commenting on how feminine my groin looks, she's thrilled by it.
+My wife keeps commenting on how feminine my genitals look, she's thrilled by it.
 I'm no longer scared somebody might peek through a gap in a bathroom stall and see a protuberance.

 I still significantly want GRS some day, but my genital dysphoria has shifted to being more centered on just wanting the correct parts for my fulfillment, not because it could give me away as trans.
+Weight migration has continued to occur; I'm now a 42F/G cup and am really close to a 40 band, my curves have fleshed out a LOT, and there is no longer anything about my shape that appears male.
+With that change has come a HUGE surge in body confidence, I'm finally happy in my skin.

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>